Nazpe/Nazpe.github.io/_posts/15-09-2025-Movie-Recommender-System.md

 ### The Data Behind the Magic

-My project utilized the `ml-latest-small` dataset from MovieLens, a fantastic resource for exploring recommendation systems.
+My project utilized the `ml-latest-small` dataset from MovieLens, a fantastic resource for exploring recommendation systems retrieved by the University of Minnesota.
 This dataset contains:

 *   **100,836 ratings** and **3,683 tag applications** across **9,742 movies**.
 *   Data from **610 users** who each rated at least 20 movies.